-Uploaded in December 2005, it was a bootleg copy of the Saturday Night Live skit, “The Chronicles of Narnia Rap.”
+Uploaded in December 2005, it was a bootleg copy of the Saturday Night Live skit, The Chronicles of Narnia Rap.

-Well, David Itzkoff of The New York Times reported back then that “Lazy Sunday” racked up 1.2 million views in its first 10 days.
+Well, David Itzkoff of The New York Times reported back then that Lazy Sunday racked up 1.2 million views in its first 10 days.

 And LeeAnn Prescott of Hitwise reported in December 2005 that visits to YouTube had shot up 83% since the video had been uploaded – and had passed visits to Google Video.
 (And the rest is history.)

-“Since my post last month on YouTube and the SNL Chronicles of Narnia rap, YouTube has continued to gain market share against other video search sites, and since surpassing Google Video, it has also surpassed Yahoo!
+By the end of January 2006, Prescott reported, “Since my post last month on YouTube and the SNL Chronicles of Narnia rap, YouTube has continued to gain market share against other video search sites, and since surpassing Google Video, it has also surpassed Yahoo!
 Video Search.”

-Then, “Lazy Sunday” was removed from the video sharing site in February 2006.
-In a post on the YouTube blog, the YouTube staff explained:
+Then, Lazy Sunday was removed from the video-sharing site in February 2006.

 We know how popular that video is but YouTube respects the right of copyright holders.
-You can still watch SNL’s ‘Lazy Sunday’ video for free on NBC’s website.”
+You can still watch SNL’s Lazy Sunday video for free on NBC’s website.”

-Ironically, Saturday Night Live re-uploaded “Lazy Sunday” to its YouTube channel in August 2013, seven-and-a-half years after it was removed.
+Ironically, Saturday Night Live re-uploaded Lazy Sunday to its YouTube channel in August 2013, seven-and-a-half years after it was removed.

-But, it seems reasonable to assume that someone at NBC finally figured out that SNL could make more money by letting advertisers run ads against “Lazy Sunday” on YouTube as well as on NBC’s website than they would get by continuing to hoard their video content on their own site, which gets significantly less traffic.
+Yes, they have to split their ad revenue with YouTube.
+But, it seems reasonable to assume that someone at NBC finally figured out that SNL could make more money by letting advertisers run ads against Lazy Sunday on YouTube as well as on NBC’s website than they would get by continuing to hoard their video content on their own site, which gets significantly less traffic.

-Another video that went viral in YouTube’s first year was “Evolution of Dance.”
-Uploaded by Judson Laipply in April 2006, it had 305 million views and 1.5 million engagements, according to Tubular Labs data.
+Another video that went viral in YouTube’s first year was Evolution of Dance.
+Uploaded by Judson Laipply in April 2006, it has 309 million views and 1.6 million engagements, according to Tubular Labs data.

-And if you want to include some music or sound effects in your videos, without having to negotiate licenses with each copyright owner, then use the YouTube Audio Library to find high-quality audio tracks royalty-free.
+In either case, don’t assume that you can freely sample a song under the “fair use” principle.
+And if you want to include some music or sound effects in your videos, without having to negotiate licenses with each copyright owner, then use the YouTube Audio Library to find high-quality audio tracks, which are royalty-free.

 Year 2: May 29, 2006 to May 28, 2007

+Here’s the backstory.
 The video was originally posted on 4chan.org, where Zonday’s breathe-away-from-the-mic move was mocked and tons of parody videos were made in response.

-But, “Chocolate Rain” didn’t go viral until July 2007, when YouTube simultaneously featured all of the parody and response videos on its home page.
+But, Chocolate Rain didn’t go viral until July 2007, when YouTube simultaneously featured all of the parody and response videos on its home page.

-Even if you are mocked, mocked by the self-appointed trend-setters, you can still get the last laugh when you are invited on “Jimmy Kimmel Live” and then go on to get “paid a hefty, hefty fee” when your video becomes part of a promotional campaign for Cherry Chocolate Diet Dr. Pepper.
+Well, even if you are mocked by the self-appointed trend-setters, you can still get the last laugh when you are invited on Jimmy Kimmel Live and then go on to get “paid a hefty, hefty fee” when your video becomes part of a promotional campaign for Cherry Chocolate Diet Dr. Pepper.

-One of the other top viral videos from YouTube’s second year, “Charlie bit my finger – again!
+One of the other top viral videos from YouTube’s second year is Charlie bit my finger – again!